 Option 3: Use a RAID to Store Your Data?

-For a full introduction to RAID have a look at our Dummies Guide here.
+For a full introduction to RAID have a look at our Dummies Guide to RAID.
 In essence a RAID is typically an external data storage device which houses multiple physical hard drives configured to form a single storage volume.
 Different types of RAID perform different functions and are assigned different numbers.
 If avoiding the need for data recovery is your aim though then there are two RAID types that you should consider: RAID 1 and RAID 5.

 RAID 1 (also referred to as a mirror) is typically composed of two physical drives.
 Every file is simply stored twice, once on each hard drive in the RAID array.
 This of course can slow access down a little but means that if one of the hard drives dies then you can still get your data back from the second.
 A typical example is this from Western Digital which holds 2 hard drives, the user can opt to configure them as RAID 1.